 SAP is a basis of accounting developed by U.S. insurance regulators to monitor and regulate the solvency of insurance companies.
 In developing SAP, insurance regulators were primarily concerned with evaluating an insurer's ability to pay all its current and future obligations to policyholders.
 As a result, statutory accounting focuses on conservatively valuing the assets and liabilities of insurers, generally in accordance with standards specified by the insurer's domiciliary jurisdiction.
 Uniform statutory accounting practices are established by the NAIC and generally adopted by regulators in the various U.S. jurisdictions.
 These accounting principles differ somewhat from GAAP, which are designed to measure a business on a going-concern basis.
 GAAP gives consideration to matching of revenue and expenses and, as a result, certain insurer expenses are capitalized when incurred and then amortized over the life of the associated policies.
 The valuation of assets and liabilities under GAAP is based in part upon best estimate assumptions made by the insurer.
 Shareholders' equity under GAAP represents both amounts currently available and amounts expected to emerge over the life of the business.
-As a result, the values for assets, liabilities and equity reflected in financial statements prepared in accordance with GAAP may be different from those reflected in financial statements prepared under SAP.
+As a result, the values for assets, liabilities and equity reflected in financial statements prepared under SAP.

 State insurance laws and regulations require Fidelity Life to file with state insurance departments publicly available quarterly and annual financial statements, prepared in accordance with statutory guidelines that generally follow NAIC uniform standards.
-State insurance laws require that the annual statutory financial statements be audited by an independent public accountant and that the audited statements be filed with the insurance departments in states where the insure transacts business.
+State insurance laws require that the annual statutory financial statements be audited by an independent public accountant and that the audited statements be filed with the insurance departments in states where the insurer transacts business.